 Information for Volunteers

-Near-Peer Mentors work collaboratively with resource teachers, scientists, and engineers to provide instruction and engage students in inquiry-based, hands-on lab activities related to ERDC’s research areas.
+Near-Peer Mentors work collaboratively with teachers, scientists, and engineers to provide instruction and engage students in inquiry-based, hands-on lab activities related to ERDC’s research areas.
 Applicants must be U.S. citizens.
 Experience working with students is preferred.

-Near-Peer Mentor and Resource Teacher Applications close
+Student Registration, Near-Peer Mentor and Teacher Applications Open

 Interested in This Program?